tony-john-mcneil/alexa-voice-service-avs-raspberry-pi/README.md

 sudo nano /etc/dbus-1/system.d/bluetooth.conf
 ```

-Contents should be (blindly copied from the above mentioned bluetooth tutorial, I understand the bluetooth group permission at least)
+Contents of bluetooth.conf was blindly copied from the above mentioned bluetooth tutorial, I understand the bluetooth group permission at least:

 ```
 <!-- This configuration file specifies the required security policies